-The legal minimum is simply not enough coverage when you look at the high costs of car accidents.
+The legal minimum coverage is simply not enough when you look at the high costs of car accidents.
 The minimums for financed cars provide a better starting point for determining what auto policy to purchase.
 Even if you have paid off your car and there is no lien holder dictating your decision, it is natural to want to make a sound and informed choice for the security of you and your passengers.

 If your policy limits are not sufficient to cover the costs that follow a serious accident, this can have huge impacts on your life.
 You can lose your savings, home, investments, other assets, damage your credit, and have your wages garnished into the future.
 Picking an insurance policy at a price point you can afford with adequate coverage to keep you safe and secure can feel like a game of “Better Safe Than Sorry.”

 Texas’ minimum state requirements rank relatively well when considered nationally.
-The 30/60/25 plan alone mandates a higher minimum threshold than over 28 other states.
+The 30/60/25 plan alone mandates a higher minimum coverage threshold than over 28 other states.
 Texas would fare even better in national rankings, beating out the coverages of about a dozen more states, if it took a different approach to UM/UIM coverage.
 In addition to Bodily Injury Coverage per person, per accident, and Property Damage per accident, about half of US states require some minimum amount of coverage for the case of a wreck with Under-Insured or Uninsured motorists.

 In Texas, it is estimated that 1 in 5 or about 20% of vehicles are uninsured.
 Even for those who are insured to the bare minimum standard, the payout is simply not enough.
 The average new car price in 2019 is about $37,000, so the $25,000 property damage requirement is unlikely to cover one totaled vehicle, let alone multiple cars and other damaged property.
 While the higher price of a precautionary premium may be a nuisance, you will be extremely grateful for the additional payout that you receive after you suffer an accident with extensive bills and insufficient coverage to offset these expenses.

-Selecting an insurance plan with adequate protection is an important decision.
+Selecting an insurance plan with adequate minimum coverage protection is an important decision.
 In the event that you cause an accident, you want the premiums you have been paying to be put to good use covering the costs.
 Adding PIP, UM/UIM, collision, and comprehensive insurance on top of required liability coverage sets you up for the best outcome after the accident and can help prevent you from being personally sued for accident costs.

-Ryan L. Thompson and his dedicated team at Lion Law are leaders in the Dallas personal injury space.
+Ryan L. Thompson and his dedicated team at Thompson Law are leaders in the Dallas personal injury space.
 Consequently, these experts have handled many automobile accident claims and cases.
 They have seen firsthand the damage that can happen to individuals and families who suffer serious accidents and have little to no recourse for insurance payout.
 Don’t let a split-second accident mean life changing financial burden.